 In 1843 scientist Anna Atkins used the cyanotype process to produce illustrations for her book “Photographs of British Algae” which is regarded as the first book to be illustrated by photographic means.
 Anna Atkins is also regarded as the first female photographer.

 Cyanotype is an old photographic process that makes beautiful, one-off cyan-blue print images.
-This course will cover the application of chemicals to either paper or fabric and the exposure of an image either by using a contact acetate negative or by the making of a photogram, thereafter how to develop the image.
+This process can be used with either paper or fabric and the exposure of an image either by using a contact acetate negative or by the making of a photogram.